zircleUI/zircleUI/README.md

   <a href="https://vuejs.org/"><img alt="npm" src="https://img.shields.io/badge/vue-2.x-brightgreen.svg"></a>
 </p>

+> Zircle is in active development.
+Feedbacks and contributions are very welcome!

 ## What is Zircle UI?

 **Zircle UI** is a circular zooming user interface library based on Vue.js.
 It mixes two principles: **circular shapes** and **zooming navigation** in the aim of strengthening each other and create a good user experience.